achen120/midterm/README.md

 The attentiveness and efficiency in study is one of the factors.
 A recent study at Sainte-Anne’s University finds that the student who felt unsafe has more symptoms of depression, making them unhappy and difficult to enjoy themselves.
 Such low performance in engagement and attentiveness in the classroom have long-term negative effect on students, leading to lower academic performance.
 Another factor is absence from class.
 A report out of University of Southern California found that the unsafe feeling “reduces school attendance”.
 For student, staying home from class is often the easiest way to avoid danger.
 Such absence from the class hinder student’s performance in understanding.

 We then related these factors with Baltimore current situation.
-A model of the most efficient routes to school for Baltimore students indicates that those who commute through areas with double the average amount of crime are 6 percent more likely to miss school.
+A model of the most efficient routes to school for Baltimore students indicates that, for those who commute through areas with double the average amount of crimes, they are 6 percent more likely to miss school.

 Considering all circumstances above, we come up with the suggestion for school to provide secure bus pick-up service to guarantee the safety of students and give them a sense of security so as to raise the student’s academic performance.